NetBeholder/Debian-installation-guide/README.md

 # Installation Guide for Debian 12 (Stable) | FDE | SSD | LUKS | BTRFS
-Debian 12 GNU/Linux Installation Guide (SSD/NVMe, FDE with LUKS, BTRFS and debootstrap)
+Debian 12 GNU/Linux Installation Guide (SSD/NVMe, FDE with LUKS, BTRFS and debootstrap as deploying method)
 # Introduction
 Essentially, this guide is the collective work of many people, based on whose “cave paintings” I compiled and relatively debugged this guide.
-So watch the ref and read.
+I hope I didn't forget to mention anyone.
+So watch the refs and read.

 Well, «Debian...
 Debian never changes».

 Go!
 ## Current status
-- _*always*_ beta
+- Will _always_ be a beta version and without any guarantees in the future.
+Price of freedom.
+- Tested for Debian 12 "Bookworm" Stable.
 ## Features
 * Stable with kernel from backports
 * UEFI
 * SSD or NVME disk
 * FDE: LUKS1 or LUKS2 with some limitations of current GRUB version.
-* BTRFS
+* BTRFS and snapshots
 * Swapfile instead of swap partition
 * GRUB Bootloader
 ## Notes
 Some steps require more investigation, testing and optimization:
 - SSD optimization (trim/discard configuration)